Kritika97Gaikwad/Uber-Data-Analytics-Project/README.md

 ### 2. Exploratory Data Analysis (EDA):

-- Open notebooks/eda_notebook.ipynb in a Jupyter Notebook environment.
+- Open notebooks Uber_data_analytics_project.ipynb in a Jupyter Notebook environment.
 - Run the cells to perform EDA on the cleaned data.
 - Alternatively, you can run scripts/eda.py to perform EDA using a Python script.